TeachThought Style Guide: Suggestions And Rules For Creating And Submitting Content

 Should be insightful and/or compelling; clarify the utility or benefit of the content without misleading reader; if you wouldn’t want to read the post based on the title, change the content and/or title so that you would : )

 Headings and subheadings should make reading easier by organizing the main points while also allowing readers to skim and find what they’re looking for more easily

 All headings/subheadings use bold font

-Always use H1/H2/H3 subheadings (as of Jan 2018, this is a new development for us so right now the vast majority of our content doesn’t use them; this will change over the coming year).
+Always use H1/H2/H3 subheadings (This is still a new development for us so right now the vast majority of our content doesn’t use them; this will change over the coming year).
 See/skim here for a quick overview.

 Use one space between sentences.

 Avoid emaciated language (e.g., ‘a lot’…’very’..’.big’).
 Use interesting words without sounding like you’re trying to use interesting words.

 Use transitions (e.g.,m ‘On the other hand,’ ‘With this in mind…’Beyond that…’….’Alternatively…’

 In most numbered lists (ask me if uncertain), use periods at the end of itemized content (a tip or strategy, for example) if it’s a complete sentence, but don’t if it’s not.